PlanZCompany/grad-na-lajite/agenda.md

 - Shopping aside

+- max width for error message in auth
+- error messages for contact form

 * persist for users and annonimous
+- да добавя BackgroundOverlay
 - blog page

 * config with blocks - extract each block of html files